Bjornikof/Candy-Game/README.md

 # Candy-Game
 This is a candy game project that I was asked to do during "Data Structures and Algorithms" course.

+## How to Run?
+You can run this code in any Java IDE.
+I used NetBeans.

 ## Rules
 * 1)You can crush candies only within the same stack.
 * 2)You can crush same colored or same shaped candies.